 While the two cannabinoids share a similar atomic structure, they have distinct differences that influence how they interact with the endocannabinoid system and the natural effects they elicit.

 The most distinguishable difference between CBD and THC is whether they cause a “high.”

 When it comes to THC, yes — it is the cannabinoid most think of when they think of marijuana and it does cause a high.
 THC binds directly with the endocannabinoid system’s CB1 receptors, triggering the euphoric effect.

 CBD, on the other hand, won’t get you high.
 This is because CBD doesn’t bind with CB1 receptors.
 In fact, it’s shown to suppress CB1-activating qualities of compounds like THC.

 For athletes, this difference between the two cannabinoids is significant.
 It means that they can benefit from the natural balancing properties of CBD without their physical performance being impacted negatively by euphoric side effects.
-Also, because our CBD-rich hemp oil only contains trace amounts of THC, it will not show up in drug tests in most cases.
-We offer THC-free supplements for this purpose.
+Also, because CBD-rich hemp oil only contains trace amounts of THC, it will not show up in drug tests, in most cases.

 CBD Won’t Slow Down Your Reaction Time